NOTE: This article is applicable to our Classic Checkout solution only.

 - purchaseComplete - Fired on complete purchase

-The whole list of possible events is described in "What is Google Tag Manager" article.
+The whole list of possible events is described in our article about Google Tag Manager.

 Create a GTM account and link it with your publisher account.
 Check the section "How to add GTM scripts to Live/VOD/login/checkout pages" which describes the whole process.
 You also need Google Analytics accounts, which is going to receive events fired by us during the event tracking described by an article.